Full Mouth Rehabilitations

 - Temporomandibular joints – Dr. Cohen will take a close look at the condition of your jaw muscles and joints to ensure that you can chew correctly and without pain.

-- Aesthetics – A part of the therapeutic consultation includes the way your mouth and teeth look.
+- Aesthetics – A part of the therapeutic consultation includes an assessment of the way your mouth and teeth look.
 Dr. Cohen observes the color, shape, and size of your teeth.

-Once your dentist has done a comprehensive consultation on the status of your mouth, he’ll make a complete plan for treating your entire mouth, giving it a full, newer, healthier look.
+Once your dentist has done a comprehensive consultation to review the status of your mouth, he’ll make a complete plan for treating your entire mouth, giving your teeth a fuller, newer, healthier look.
 Through step-by-step procedures, your teeth, gums, and mouth can look and feel better than they have in years.